LeonTheTree/SF2935-Project/README.md

 This project investigates the performance and computational trade-offs between Convolutional Neural Networks (CNNs) and Support Vector Machines (SVMs) with PCA-preprocessed features on the CIFAR-10 dataset.
 The goal is to understand how model structure, data size, and hyperparameters affect accuracy and runtime.

+## Repository Structure

+The repository contains the following files:

+- **cnn_vs_kernel.ipynb**
+  Contains code snippets from initial tests.

+- **cnn_vs_kernel_experiment.ipynb**
+  The full notebook for this project accompanied with plots and printouts.
+  Contains all code for data loading, preprocessing, model training, hyperparameter tuning, and evaluation.

+- **cnn_vs_kernel_experiment_commented.ipynb**
+  Cleaned up and added comments for clarity

+- **README.md**
+  This file, describing the project, repository structure, and how to reproduce the experiments.

 ## Dataset
 We use the CIFAR-10 dataset, which contains 60,000 color images (32×32 pixels) in 10 classes.